The MakerBarn Rules and Policies

 - Guests cannot inhabit the MakerBarn without another keyed Member present.

 - All guests must sign a liability waiver.

 - Guests are encouraged to become Members.

 - Members are responsible for their Guests and their actions.

-- Minors 15 and under must be accompanied closely by Parent or Legal Guardian at all times and are not allowed to have keys to the space.
+- Minors 15 and under must be accompanied closely by Parent or Legal Guardian at all times and are not allowed to have an access card.